codesyntax/pytbai/README.md

 invoice = tbai.create_invoice("TB-2021-S", 1, "Primera factura", "S")
 ```

-The `json` parameter is a previous JSON file's content you've created.
+The `json` parameter is a previous JSON file you've created.

 ## How to contribute